pingcap/docs-cn/online-deployment-using-ansible.md

 >
 > If the time and time zone of all your target machines are same, the NTP service is on and is normally synchronizing time, you can ignore this step.
 See [How to check whether the NTP service is normal](#how-to-check-whether-the-ntp-service-is-normal).

-Make sure you have logged in to the Control Machine using the `tidb` user account, run the following command:
+Make sure you have logged in to the control machine using the `tidb` user account, run the following command:

 {{< copyable "shell-regular" >}}